janstuemmel/csgo-log/README.md

 # csgo-log

 Go package for parsing csgo server logfiles.
+It exports types for csgo logfiles, their regular expressions, a function for parsing and a function for converting to non-html-escaped JSON.

 ## Usage

-For more examples look at the tests.
+For more examples look at the [tests](./csgolog_test.go) and the command-line utility in [examples folder](./examples).
+Have also a look at [godoc]((http://godoc.org/github.com/janstuemmel/csgo-log)).

 ```go
 package main